fr4nk3nst1ner/slackattack/README.md

 - **Cookie**: You can alternatively use a "xoxd-*" cookie for authentication.
 It will automate the processes involved to retrieve the "xoxc-*" session cookie to interact with the API.
 Replace `YOUR_COOKIE` with your actual cookie.

+### Want to quickly get the l00t and move on?

+Use the `--pillage` argument to scan conversations for secrets

 ### Check the permissions and what you can do with your token or cookie